The Dow Academy Difference

 Through our partnerships, we are able to guarantee diversity in teacher and expertise involvement in the education of our learners.

-The TDA Artist-in-Residence programme is designed for accomplished artists to spend 3 to 6 months in our studio within the campus.
-This provides the artist an opportunity to engage students, staff and parents, while working on a specific piece that takes the school community on a creative journey.
+TDA Artist-in Residence programme is designed for accomplished artists to spend 2-6 months on one of our campuses practising their craft.
+The programme provides an opportunity to engage students, staff and parents, while working on a specific piece that takes the school community on a creative journey.